 Survey Results

-National Sheep Association has collected the experiences of of police forces affected by sheep worrying through its annual survey.
-A copy of the full results from the survey can be downloaded below.
+National Sheep Association collects the experiences of farmers and police forces affected by sheep worrying through annual surveys.
+Copies of full results from the surveys can be downloaded on this page.

 Key findings from the 2025 farmer survey are as follows: